 The firm launched a big update in 2018 that greatly increased the platform’s functionality.
 This version featured an enhanced user interface, better collaborative options, and more sophisticated database development tools.
 With a fast-expanding user base and significant attention, this update marked a turning point for the organization.

-That year, the company received its first sizable investment: First Round Capital provided the startup with $10 million in finance.
-The funding enabled the firm to double its staff and quicken the pace of product development.
+That year, the company received its first sizable investment: First Round Capital provided the startup with $10 million in financing.
+The funding enabled the firm to double its staff and accelerate product development.

-The enterprise continued its rapid development throughout 2019, enhancing and adding new features.
+The enterprise continued its rapid development throughout 2019, adding new features and enhancing existing ones.
 By releasing mobile applications for iOS and Android, it increased platform accessibility for users across a range of devices.
-Database creation and management tools were improved and added new block kinds.
+Database creation and management tools were improved, and new block kinds were added.

-By 2020, the company had experienced substantial expansion in user base and business valuation.
-In April 2020, it raised $2 billion in fresh capital, which valued the firm at that time.
+By 2020, the company had experienced substantial expansion in its user base and business valuation.
+In April 2020, it raised $2 billion in fresh capital, valuing the firm at the time.
 Notable investors, including Sequoia Capital and Index Ventures, provided this investment.

 The organization raised an additional $10 billion in capital in 2021, which increased its valuation.
 This year-over-year increase in valuation evidenced the platform’s popularity and rapid expansion.

-The enterprise unveiled several additional features in the same year, such as synchronized databases that let users link and synchronize data between various pages and databases.
+The enterprise unveiled several additional features that same year, including synchronized databases that let users link and synchronize data across pages and databases.
 It started expanding its ecosystem of connections, integrating new features to connect with other well-known products and services.

 In 2022, the firm introduced Notion AI, a suite of AI technologies built into the platform.
 These technologies allow users to produce text automatically, condense data, and construct project and document structures.
-Additionally, the firm persisted in enhancing its mobile apps, improving their usability and functionality on tablets and smartphones.
-Faster data synchronization and improved offline support were two examples of this.
+Additionally, the firm continued to enhance its mobile apps, improving their usability and functionality on tablets and smartphones.
+Faster data synchronization and improved offline support were two examples.

-The organization prioritized enhancing team collaboration tools in 2023 and included additional capabilities for tracking changes, commenting, and access control.
+The organization prioritized enhancing team collaboration tools in 2023, adding capabilities for tracking changes, commenting, and access control.
 These enhancements increased the appeal for usage in sizable enterprises.
-Additionally, it started aggressively entering other markets, enhancing product localization, and setting up operations abroad.
+Additionally, it began aggressively entering other markets, enhancing product localization, and establishing operations abroad.

-The company continued expanding in terms of user base and income, securing its place as one of the top platforms for project management and information organization.
+The company continued to expand its user base and income, securing its place as one of the top platforms for project management and information organization.

 Meaning and History